-2 In response to limited outcomes and the fragmented and redundant implementation of student supports, one policy response has been to fund initiatives focused on integrating student supports.
+1 See Policy & Program Reports & Briefs; also see Lessons Learned from Trailblazing and Pioneer Initiatives 2 In response to limited outcomes and the fragmented and redundant implementation of student supports, one policy response has been to fund initiatives focused on integrating student supports.
 See Anderson Moore, K., Caal, S., et al., (2014).
 Making the grade: Assessing the evidence for integrated student supports.
-Child Trends. http://childtrends.org/publications/making-the-grade-assessing-the-evidence-for-integrated-student-supports.
+Child Trends.
 Also see our discussion of the problems associated with such initiatives, Center for Mental Health in Schools at UCLA.
 (2014).
-Integrated student supports and equity: What's not being discussed? http://smhp.psych.ucla.edu/pdfdocs/integpolicy.pdf
+Integrated student supports and equity: What's not being discussed?